 Top 10 Unpleasant Facts About John Lennon

-When you’ve essentially been canonized as a modern secular saint, there’s no way to not be overrated to one degree or another, but in the case of the legendary John Lennon, the gap between the idol people worship and the real person is so enormous, and the accolades that come his way so over the top, that it’s impossible not to try and mitigate the damage to some degree.
+When you’ve essentially been canonized as a modern secular saint, there’s no way not to be overrated to one degree or another.
+But in the case of the legendary John Lennon, the gap between the idol people worship and the real person is so enormous, and the accolades that come his way so over the top that it’s impossible not to try and mitigate the damage to some degree.
 The truth is, many people—young and old—all over the world model their lives and beliefs after the Lennon icon, and they really, really shouldn’t.
 Here’s why:

 Without question, the greatest victim of Lennon’s character failings was his oldest son, Julian.
 Lennon clearly resented the young boy whose conception had forced him into a marriage he didn’t want and trapped him in a domestic routine he was too immature and narcissistic to sustain.
-Both Julian and his mother Cynthia have publicly stated that Lennon was alternately absent, indifferent, drug-addled, and generally unpleasant to be around during Julian’s early childhood.
+Both Julian and his mother, Cynthia, have publicly stated that Lennon was alternately absent, indifferent, drug-addled, and generally unpleasant to be around during Julian’s early childhood.
 After he divorced Cynthia, Lennon took off with Yoko Ono and dropped out of his son’s life for years.
-After they reconnected, Lennon severely emotionally abused his son on several occasions, berating and screaming at him until the boy was reduced to tears.
-Once, Julian giggled and Lennon shouted back, “I hate the way you fucking laugh!”
+After they reconnected, Lennon emotionally abused his son severely on several occasions, berating and screaming at him until the boy was reduced to tears.
+Once, Julian giggled, and Lennon shouted back, “I hate the way you fucking laugh!”
 Julian was not yet a teenager at the time.
-In perhaps the saddest statement ever made about Lennon, Julian later stated that Paul McCartney was more of a father to him than his real father was.
+In perhaps the saddest statement ever made about Lennon, Julian later stated that Paul McCartney was more of a father to him than his real father ever was.

 Contrary to later tales of a spontaneous break and/or the decision by Paul McCartney to leave the band, it was John Lennon who destroyed the Beatles.
-Certainly, all was not well with the band during the final years of the ’60s, but it was Lennon and Lennon alone who brought down the axe, announcing at an otherwise routine meeting that he was leaving the group.
+Certainly, all was not well with the band during the final years of the ’60s, but it was Lennon—and Lennon alone—who brought down the axe, announcing at an otherwise routine meeting that he was leaving the group.
 It was kept under wraps for some time, but no one was under any illusions about the ability of the group to go on without him.
 Essentially, Lennon’s departure made the death of the Beatles inevitable; it just took a year or so for the obituary to be written.

 People tend to see Lennon as some sort of divine guru of peace and love because of his political activities in the early 1970s.
 The truth is that most of Lennon’s reputation as a political activist is based on photos of him with various ’60s radicals and his own press statements.
-He never actually did anything whatsoever of note in the political realm, and most of the radicals he cultivated thought he was an ignorant poseur.
-The few things he did actually do, like giving money and publicity to violent groups like the Black Panthers, are nothing to be proud of.
+He never actually did anything whatsoever of note in the political realm, and most of the radicals he cultivated thought he was an ignorant poser.
+The few things he did actually do, like giving money and publicity to violent groups like the Black Panthers, were nothing to be proud of.

 In fact, looking back on the Beatles legacy, one can make a pretty good case that both Paul McCartney and George Harrison (on the later albums, at least) were superior talents to Lennon in the songwriting department.
-The truth is, after about 1965, Lennon more or less drops out of the Beatles.
+The truth is, after about 1965, Lennon more or less dropped out of the Beatles.
 He had almost nothing to do with the Sgt.
 Pepper album, and most of what came after was—by everyone’s admission—largely at the behest of Paul McCartney.
 By the end, as you can see in the film Let It Be, McCartney was desperately trying to motivate a Lennon who simply didn’t want to be there.
-As for Lennon’s solo career, there are five or six memorable songs and the rest… Well, can you name a single track from “Sometime in New York City”?
+As for Lennon’s solo career, there are five or six memorable songs and the rest… Well, can you name a single track from the Sometime in New York City album?

 This is the toughest one and the hardest to say in public, mainly because Lennon’s murderer (above) cited it as his primary motive, but that doesn’t make it any less true: Lennon was a perfect example of someone who lived by the hypocritical dictum of “do as I say, not as I do.”
 As his critics sometimes point out, all you have to do is go straight to his songs.
 The man who sang “imagine no possessions” lived a millionaire’s life in a posh New York hotel.
 The man who sang “imagine no religion” was obsessed with every spiritual and New Age fad that came his way, including Hindu meditation, the I-Ching, and astrology of all kinds.
 The man who sang “all you need is love” was a bitter, violent, and angry man who abused his family and friends.
 The man who praised having “nothing to kill or die for” helped finance and publicize radical groups who extolled the use of violence.
-Quite literally everything his fans see personified in the icon of John Lennon are ideals the man himself either couldn’t or wouldn’t live up to.
+Quite literally, everything his fans see personified in the icon of John Lennon represents the ideals the man himself either couldn’t or wouldn’t live up to.